 Case Study: Scaling to Support Melanoma PD1/PDL1 Breakthrough Trial

-A client approached Calyx Medical Imaging for support with a PD1/PDL1 trial aimed to treat patients with advanced or unresectable melanoma who were no longer responding to other drugs.
-The FDA granted breakthrough therapy designation based on data supported by Calyx’s central reviews which demonstrated preliminary clinical evidence that the drug potentially offered a substantial improvement over available therapies on the market.
+A client approached Perceptive Medical Imaging for support with a PD1/PDL1 trial aimed to treat patients with advanced or unresectable melanoma who were no longer responding to other drugs.
+The FDA granted breakthrough therapy designation based on data supported by Perceptive’s central reviews which demonstrated preliminary clinical evidence that the drug potentially offered a substantial improvement over available therapies on the market.

 Case Study: Meeting FDA Request for Expanded Imaging During RCC Compound Development

 The sponsor was interested in obtaining the full set of data as quickly as possible.
-Calyx responded by adding eight experienced readers to the study’s reviewer pool and managed expedited review for all cases.
-The Calyx study team closely monitored reader performance as data was reviewed, ensuring alignment and consistency across a large reader pool to deliver data that demonstrated the compound’s efficacy.
+Perceptive responded by adding eight experienced readers to the study’s reviewer pool and managed expedited review for all cases.
+The Perceptive study team closely monitored reader performance as data was reviewed, ensuring alignment and consistency across a large reader pool to deliver data that demonstrated the compound’s efficacy.

-The study was a success and based on the imaging data delivered by Calyx Medical Imaging, the compound became the first FDA-approved immunotherapy for the adjuvant treatment of this RCC patient population.
+The study was a success and based on the imaging data delivered by Perceptive Medical Imaging, the compound became the first FDA-approved immunotherapy for the adjuvant treatment of this RCC patient population.